rijvirajib/stronghold-roles-unit-cards/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Thanks
-Images for flags and borders are taken from open source project https://github.com/freddybushboy/unit-cards Some have been customized to fit the Strongholds Roles sheet instead